dtekcth/data101/src/beginner/git/installation.md

    git --version
    ```

-   If you see something like the following you've already got git installed and
+   If you see something like the following, you've already got Git installed
-   can move on to the next step.
+   and can move on to the next step.

    ```bash
    git version 2.33.0
    ```

-   To install XCode's command-line tools (and its bundled Git) open a terminal
+   If not, you need to install XCode's command-line tools (and its bundled
-   and run the command:
+   Git).
+You can do so by running the following command:

    ```bash
    xcode-select --install